Check out our new lower rates.

 For borrowers with a strong financial foundation, refinancing a mortgage or other type of loan comes with a number of benefits.
 Here are some to consider.

 • You may be able to get a lower interest rate.
-If your credit and income is strong, you may be able to qualify for an interest rate that is lower than your current loan, which could mean a savings over the life of the loan.
+If your credit and income are strong, you may be able to qualify for an interest rate that is lower than your current loan, which could mean a savings over the life of the loan.

 • You may be able to shorten or extend the term of the loan.
 A shorter loan term can mean higher monthly payments but is likely to result in an overall savings.
 A longer loan term generally means lower monthly payments, but may increase your costs.